 Graduate scholarships and awards

-Scholarships are offered to graduate students based on results of entrance auditions and academic merit.
+Scholarships are offered to graduate students based on the results of entrance auditions and academic merit.
 Eligibility criteria vary by award and applications are not required.

-Scholarships are listed by area of study
+Scholarships are listed by area of study.

 Conducting